nkululek0/password-manager/README.md

 # Safe Store
 *a password manager, that utilises a database to store information opposed to storing it locally on a computer.
-Unlike conventional password managers, its simple yet, extraodinary user interface captures the heart of the user and makes it a dream to interact with it.*
+Unlike conventional password managers, its simple yet, extraordinary user interface captures the heart of the user and makes it a dream to interact with it.*

 ### packages that were used
 - express